Skip to content

 ::cube.security

-Use ::cube.security block to define cube security
+Use ::cube.security to define cube-level security.

 Option / parameterDescription

--recreateWipe all security first
+-recreateWipe all existing cube security first.

-• a cube name
+• Cube name

 img